R2D2VaderBeef/FanControl.Acer-PO3-640/README.md

 If you have an incompatible Acer Predator tower, or even a completely different machine, you may wish to [adapt the plugin for it](/OTHERSYSTEMS.md).

 ### Fans
-Unless you have the same fan setup as I do (or one similar RPMs at any rate), this plugin will likely run them inefficiently or at limited speeds.
+Unless you have the same fans as I do (or ones with similar RPM ranges), this plugin will likely run them inefficiently or at limited speeds.

 My fans are:
-- CPU Fan: Noctua NF-A9 (rated 400-2000 rpm, tested 500-2000)
+- CPU Fan: Noctua NF-A9, the one that comes with the popular Noctua NH-U9S cooler (rated 400-2000 rpm, tested 500-2000)
 - Front Case Fan: Stock (tested 600-3400 rpm)
 - Back Case Fan: Stock (tested 800-3400 rpm)